laurentperrinet/laurentperrinet.github.io/content/slides/2025-02-11-neuromath.md

 {{< speaker_note >}}

-Together with my colleagues Frédéric Chavane (INT) and James Rankin (University of Exeter), we published a review paper in Brain Structure and Function that examines anatomical, functional, computational and theoretical evidence challenging the like-to-like hypothesis.
-The paper evaluates whether this influential hypothesis about V1 horizontal connectivity holds up against accumulated empirical evidence.
+Together with my colleagues Frédéric Chavane (INT) and James Rankin (University of Exeter), we published this paper in **Brain Structure and Function** that reviews anatomical, functional, computational and theoretical evidence **challenging the like-to-like hypothesis.** The paper evaluates whether this influential hypothesis about V1 horizontal connectivity holds up against accumulated empirical evidence.
 The review systematically examines multiple lines of research to reassess our understanding of these important cortical circuits.

 {{< /speaker_note >}}